SamGamgy/SaaS-Website-/README.md

 # SaaS-Website-

 This page was designed from mock-up designs, and is fully mobile responsive.
+HTML and CSS only

 It employs Css animations, scrolling Nav-Bar, Back to Top button, pricing and product cards, and a contact form.